kign/c4wa/etc/doc/language.md

     in Web Assembly, yet still require some adaptation to pass through C compiler (for example, `c4wa` doesn't require you to define or declare functions before they are called, as long as they are defined later in the code).
+  * While `c4wa` is designed to properly report most common syntax error in a way which is broadly consistent with standard C compiler, there is no guarantee it won't successfully compile some obviously invalid C code.
   * There is no expectation that any existing C code, other than completely trivial, would pass through `c4wa` compilation unchanged.
 Moreover, we are not making too much effort to make adaptation to `c4wa` easier, since it would be mostly pointless.
 However, for any normal C code, which doesn't rely on external functions